tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/05_Diff_expression.md

 - Results file: View the results table by clicking on the history item **DESeq2 result file on data ... and others** and clicking on the eye icon.

 <details>
 <summary><b> Question 10: What are the top two most significant genes?
-Does the direction of change for gene EGR1 agree with our observation in Question 7? </b></summary>
+Does the direction of change for gene MYC agree with our observation in Question 7? </b></summary>
 <br>
 </details>